 My interest in this area has evolved from my previous research on corporations, environmental policy and socio-technical transitions, which let me to two key conclusions: First, that environmental policy and corporate good will, while producing radical reductions since the 1970s in the levels of air, water and soil pollution, do not address the root cause of the unsustainable pressures on the earth’s life supporting systems: the ever-increasing demand for materials and energy.
 Second, that by itself, technologic change, in the form of efficiency gains, new materials and processes, and renewable energy sources, will not produce the necessary reductions (in the US, these being estimated at between 70 and 80%) in the emissions of climate-altering gasses; and that the material- and energy-intensive consumption also must decrease.

-These interests led to an extremely fruitful collaborative relationship with Maurie Cohen and Philip Vergragt .
-The three of us (along with John Stutz) are co-founders of the Sustainable Consumption Research and Action Initiative (SCORAI), an international network of researchers and policy practitioners working at the interface of material consumption, human well-being, and technological and cultural change.
-The network serves as a virtual salon for its approximately 1400 members to discuss topics of interest, exchange information, and learn.
-Since the founding of SCORAI in 2008 we convened several international conferences and workshops, co-edited in 2013 a book entitled Innovations in Sustainable Conchange and the Cosumption: New Economics, Socio-technical Transitions, and Social Practices and in 2017 Social Change and the coming of Post-Consumer Society, and we also serve as co-editors of a book series on sustainable consumption published by Routledge.
+Since 2008, SCORAI-Global has become a highly visible network of people around the world, with about 1,500 subscribers.
+It is not a formal organization; it is a knowledge network.
+The network serves as a virtual salon for its members to discuss topics of interest, exchange information, and learn.
+Since the founding of SCORAI in 2008, Maury, Philip and I convened several international conferences and workshops; co-edited in 2013 a book entitled Innovations in Sustainable Consumption: New Economics, Socio-technical Transitions, and Social Practices; and in 2017 Social Change and the coming of Post-Consumer Society: Theoretical Advances and Policy Implications; We have also served as co-editors of a book series on sustainable consumption published by Routledge.

 In 2017-2018 I served as a member of an Advisory Panel on Sustainable Consumption to the Materials Management Group (MMG, formerly named Waste Management Group) at the Oregon Department of Environmental Quality.
-The MMG is unique among analogous units within state environmental agencies in that it counts Greenhouse Gas emissions from the perspective of consumption patterns in Oregon (Consumption-Based Emission Inventory CBEI) rather than using the traditional approach of counting the emissions from direct use of energy in the state.
-In the course of this project I became increasingly interested in how the MMG team reframed their primary mission from the original Waste Management to Materials Management and associated consumption.
+The MMG is unique among analogous units within state environmental agencies in that it counts greenhouse gas emissions from the perspective of consumption patterns in Oregon (Consumption-Based Emission Inventory, CBEI) rather than using the traditional approach of counting the emissions from direct use of energy in the state.
+In the course of this project, I became increasingly interested in how the MMG team reframed their primary mission from the original Waste Management to Materials Management and associated consumption.
 This interest turned into a research project and a 2019 publication in Climate Policy.

 - Halina Szejnwald Brown & Maurie J. Cohen 2019, “Climate-governance enterpreneurship, higher-order learning, and sustainable consumption: the case of state of Oregon, U.S.” Climate Policy (an on-line journal)